Meinfoo123/Word-Hunt-Saga/README.md

 # Word Hunt Saga

 ## Introduction
 Word Hunt Saga is a JavaFX-based game inspired by the popular Wordle game.
-It challenges players to guess a hidden word (TARGET_WORD) with a limited number of attempts.
+It challenges players to guess a hidden Common word (TARGET_WORD) with a limited number of attempts.
 The game features a simple graphical interface and includes background music to enhance the gaming experience.

 ## Features
 - Guess the target word with a maximum of five attempts.